Skip to content

 Your chaos tests found zero bugs.
-That is either very good news or very bad news.
+That's either very good news or very bad news.
 Mutation testing tells you which.

 The idea is simple: change the code (mutate it) and run the tests.
 If the tests still pass after the change, they have a blind spot.
 That surviving mutant represents a class of real bugs your tests would not catch.

 This is how Meta validates test quality at scale.
 Write the tests, then prove they work by checking that they fail when the code is wrong.
-If they do not fail, the tests are incomplete.
+If they don't fail, the tests are incomplete.

-Mutation testing answers a question that code coverage cannot: "If this line were wrong, would any test notice?"
+Code coverage tells you "this line ran."
+Mutation testing tells you "if this line were wrong, would any test notice?"
 A line can have 100% coverage and still have zero meaningful assertions checking its output.
+Consider:

 from ordeal.mutations import mutate_function_and_test